Exclusive: ABN AMRO to shut grain desk on CBOT trading floor

 “I‘m not so sure the CME is aware of the sociology and the news sharing that takes place on the floor, but everything is going electronically anyway,” a trade source said.

-Additional reporting by K.T.
-Arasu, Mark Weinraub, Julie Ingwersen and Theopolis Waters in Chicago; editing by John Wallace and Bob Burgdorfer
+Additional reporting by KT Arasu, Mark Weinraub and Julie Ingwersen in Chicago; editing by John Wallace and Bob Burgdorfer